-The preceding information may be obtained from summary financial reports published by the FDIC and is available on the Internet.
+The preceding information may be obtained from summary financial reports published by the FDIC and is available at FDIC.gov.

 Periodically OST, in coordination with the Georgia Department of Banking and Finance, will review the list of approved state depository institutions to determine, to the best of their abilities, if the depository institutions meet these criteria.